armijnhemel/binaryanalysis-ng-maintenance/database/README-NSRL.txt

 Requirements
 ------------

-* PostgreSQL version that supports UPSERT (9.5 or higher)
+* PostgreSQL version that supports UPSERT and hash indexes (11 or higher)
 * Python 3
 * psycopg2 2.7.x